Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 2. If the stock in each supermarket is maintained in a normal state (Neither too big or too small).
 ![Evaluation](image/evaluation.png)

+## Potential Commercial Value and Future Prospects

+The application of AI multi-agent systems in industries like Amazon represents a frontier teeming with potential and promise for the future.
+While the current state of technology is still evolving, the anticipated benefits and transformative impacts of these systems are immense, particularly when considering their future integration into global retail and distribution networks.

 ## Future work
 1. Simulation based on data supplied by users, such as number of supermarkets, quantities stocked in supermarkets, types of products, distance, etc.